Speakers

 Prior to drug policy reform, they enjoyed a successful entertainment and media career with The Walt Disney Company.

-Sheba Williams
+Sheba Williams (she/her)

 Sheba Williams was born and raised in Richmond, VA.
 She is a Norfolk State University alum with a Bachelor's Degree in Business Management, she has professional licenses in Cosmetology and Barbering, and her Master Instructor's license.
 Sheba is the founder and executive director of Nolef Turns - a Richmond, VA based grassroots organization that works to break the barriers of the criminal legal system.
 She is also the co-founder of the Institute of Forgiveness, which focuses on juvenile legal systems.
 Sheba has a passion for empowering and uplifting others with court and justice involvement and fights daily to remove the policies and stigmas around a past conviction.
 Realizing that racism is deep-rooted in Virginia's history, Sheba isn't afraid to reach across every intersection necessary to find the best ways to reach true equity and inclusion by actively working to break down systemic policies that keep barriers in place for those most impacted by mass incarceration.